shishirui/tempmail-blog/README.md

-# TempMail Docs
+# TempMail Blog

-Welcome to the official documentation repository for [TempMail.so](https://tempmail.so), a service that provides temporary disposable email addresses.
+Welcome to the official blog repository for [TempMail.so](https://tempmail.so), a service that provides temporary disposable email addresses.
 This repository contains all the necessary documentation to help you understand and utilize TempMail.so effectively.

 ## Introduction